 For 40 years, Carrera Exclusiv, the premium product line in a 1:24 scale, has been at the forefront of what the slot car racing scene has to offer, combining in a very unique and special way design, dynamics and a passion for motor sport.
 Deluxe cars are available with real Xenon headlamps and rear lamps, multiple tuning options and even the possibility of entering new digital worlds – Carrera Exclusiv leaves nothing to be desired and meets the highest requirements of quality and design.

-For Carrera, safety and quality have always been highly important.
+Safety and quality have always been highly important.
 Which is why the company works closely with the State Trade Agency (Landesgewerbeanstalt) in Nürnberg, constantly checking all products to ensure that required safety standards are met.
-All Carrera products fulfil current European legislation safety norms.
+All products fulfil current European legislation safety norms.